m2sd/nuxt-laravel/README.md

 | `--render-path`  | URL path used to render the SPA | `'/__nuxt_laravel__'` |
 | `--laravel-path` | Path to laravel directory       | `process.cwd()`       |

-If laravel path is provided a relative path it is resolved relative to `process.cwd()`.
+If laravel path is relative it is resolved relative to `process.cwd()`.

 #### Laravel integration in development